Want to know the best time management strategies to boost productivity? Well, you have chosen the right article to read.

 Why is Time Management Important?

-With the recent inevitable changes in our lives, especially in the past one or two years, many businesses have turned remote for health issues.
-Governments have announced long lockdowns to stay safe from the Covid-19 pandemic.
-So, many people had to (and still have to in some countries) work from home and communicate with their co-workers only through online apps such as Slack, Tauria or Zoom.
+With the recent inevitable changes in our lives, especially in the past one or two years, many businesses, especially MVP companies, have turned remote or hybrid.
+So, many people have to work from home and communicate with their co-workers only through online apps such as Slack, Tauria or Zoom.

 According to salary.com 89% of employees waste at least a part of their working time each day: 31% of workers waste 30 minutes a day, another 31% – 1 hour a day, and 16% waste roughly 2 hours.